bsc-dom/optanedc-miniapps/README.md

 If you need to change the dataset size, edit the python script and change the constants value (near the beginning).

+# Analysis

+There is a folder `analysis` where there are some Jupyter notebooks used for analysis and figures generation.

+You will need to install install `jupyter` and `seaborn` in order to use it.

+The notebooks expect to find a csv file with the results, in that same folder.
+The column names for the csv will depend for each application but in all of them you will need to include the dataset size and the _mode_ (e.g. `ad-wram` or `mm`).